catdad-experiments/napa-playground/README.md

 ## `zone-workers.js`

 **The node zone has only one worker.
-This worker blocks the event loop of the main node thread while executing, though work is scheduled asynchronously.**
+This worker blocks the event loop of the main node thread while executing, though work is scheduled asynchronously.
+This is probs just running in the existing parent thread.
+Not really useful.**

 ```bash
 D:\Git\napa-playground>node zone-workers.js --zone node --count 1